Skip to main content

 Frequently Asked Questions

-Why is a rising wedge bearish?
+Why is a Rising Wedge Bearish?

-Why is a falling wedge bullish?
+Why is a Descending Wedge Bullish?

-Reliability of wedge patterns
+Reliability of Wedge Patterns

-Effectiveness is around 60-70%, increasing with volume confirmation and favorable context.
+The effectiveness is around 60-70%, increasing with volume confirmation and favorable context.